A Coaching Model By Lisa Dorries, ADHD Coach, UNITED STATES

 We will celebrate your successes with a reflection on how far you have come, and I can be your accountability partner.
 What are the actions you need to do?

 Examples of Things You May Experience During Your Coaching Path

 Brene Brown has said vulnerability requires a person to have courage.
 Courage involves uncertainty, risk, and emotional exposure.
-On the Path, you will discover how deep you are willing to dig into your soul, your passionate spirit, to move forward toward a life dream and goal.
+On the Path, you will discover how deep you are willing to dig into your soul, and your passionate spirit, to move forward toward a life dream and goal.

 Releasing Your Triggers

 You likely have specific triggers from painful past experiences or relationships.
 Or from life routines that have become mundane.
 These triggers can upset and derail you, and your reactions often feel set in stone.
 Much like Pavlov’s dog, you might react a certain way repeatedly.
 What if you can interrupt those automatic feelings and reactions and learn to stop, think, and respond differently?
 You can learn to predict and understand your responses to certain people, situations, and yourself.
 You can also ask yourself – What is the other person’s perspective?
 What can I learn from this?
 Can I accept that I had a reaction and still move on?

 Practicing gratitude can be a powerful agent of change.
 Writing down or thinking of one thing or the same thing you are grateful for every day is an excellent habit for shifting your mood and supporting your efforts.